-The new MG ZS EV has visual changes similar to those of the new MG ZS.
-It doesn’t feature the petrol variant’s new hexagonal grille but rather an adaptation of the EV-specific ‘Star rider’ clubbed with revised headlamps and tweaked bumpers and wheels.
+We have worked on a rendering to show what the 2022 MG ZS EV with 500 km range could look like.
+Visual changes are similar to the upgraded thermal-engined MG ZS.
+The petrol variant’s new hexagonal grille is traded for an adaptation of the EV-specific ‘Star rider’ clubbed with revised headlamps and tweaked bumpers and wheels.
 The revised headlamps are LED units, which should offer brighter and more efficient illumination.
-Another difference with respect to lights is the addition of small front fog lamps.
+Another difference with respect to lights is the addition of small front fog lamps that should be optional.

-Major interior changes also expected in the new MG ZS EV facelift.
-These are a fully digital instrument cluster and a 10.1-inch HD touchscreen infotainment system.
+Major interior changes are expected in the 2022 MG ZS EV starting with the fully digital instrument cluster and a 10.1-inch HD touchscreen infotainment system.
 Several new connected vehicle solutions could also be among the new comfort and convenience features.

 The current MG ZS EV, which comes with a 44.5 kWh battery pack, can drive up to 263 km on a full charge, as per Europe’s WLTP rating.
 The 2022 MG ZS EV will have cosmetic alterations and substantial technical changes.
 One of the key improvements will be high temperature resistance, as per a report from Autocar India.

 “We’re definitely working on a ZS EV battery for 500 km of range,” Rajeev Chaba, President and Managing Director, MG (India), said during a recent interaction.
 “We should launch a robust 500 km of range hopefully by next year,” he added.
 Note that 500 km is the Indian metric, not WLTP, and is 38 per cent higher than the specification at the launch of the electric SUV in 2020 (44.5 kWh battery).